trs/pure-stream/docs/Converters.md

 Converters convert a stream into another type.

 ### `toPromise`

-> Convert a stream into a promise
+Convert a stream into a promise for an array of values.

 ```js
 import {from, toPromise} from 'pure-stream';